KKlob/Capstone2.5_Frontend/README.md

 - Add in route for subs + add/remove sub within MemberInfo

 ## Technical Overview
-Front-end of Full-Stack Application using React to create a
+Front-end Single-Page Application that can show congressional member information while also allowing a user to signup/login to subscribe to members for easy lookup.

 ### Tech Stack
 - React